srajsavong/srajsavong/role_permission.md

 ```

 Web App / API Service
-: Every user from a web app or an API service that need to access to a resource require an authentication
-is calling the `Authentication service`.
+: Every user from a web app or an API service that need to access to a resource require to be authenticated by calling the `Authentication service`.

 Authentication Service